 Bryce Amos is the superintendent for the Carlisle Community School District in Iowa.
 He has been an educator for more than 20 years.
 His leadership experiences, spanning from leading one of the largest middle schools in Houston, Texas, to leading a suburban district in Iowa, have provided a unique context for his leadership philosophy.

 Throughout his career, and at every level, Bryce has successfully developed and led professional learning communities that have impacted student and adult learning.
-As Pershing Middle School’s principal, Bruce led the school to four state distinctions for academic and attendance performance.
+As the principal at Pershing Middle School, Bryce led the school to four state distinctions for academic and attendance performance.
 As Des Moines Public Schools’ executive director of secondary schools, Bryce developed and implemented early-indicator systems, resulting in increased graduation rates at all district high schools.

 Bryce earned a bachelor’s degree in secondary education from the University of Northern Iowa, a master’s degree in educational leadership from the University of Houston, and an educational specialist degree from Drake University in Iowa.

 PLC at Work® experts have proven success in leading the PLC at Work process in a school or district.
 Work with them to implement a focus on learning, build a collaborative culture, and create a results orientation that leads to sustained, substantive school improvement.